TomSssM/MyCodewars/task-archieve/imagining-layout.md/tutorials-structure/cs50.md

 ---

-Tutorial descriotion issues here on this page telling about the tutorial and how to approach it etc.
+Tutorial description issues here on this page telling about the tutorial and how to approach it etc.

 ## Location